-In recent years, Armenia failed in its attempt to sign an EU Association Agreement.
-Instead the country became a full member of the Russian-led Eurasian Economic Union.
-Nevertheless, Armenia continues to seek deeper cooperation with the EU, and recently signed an agreement in lieu of an Association Agreement, which will be less far reaching.
-The country remains strongly dependent on Russia in terms of energy supply and security, which is the main obstacle for further integration in the West.
-Russia's military presence is very important because of the Nagorno-Karabakh conflict between Armenia and Azerbaijan which has been ongoing for some extend for over two decades with not much outlook to settle a peace agreement.
+In 2013, Armenia failed in its attempt to sign an EU Association Agreement.
+Instead the country became a full member of the Russian-led Eurasian Economic Union, under what is believed to be Russian pressure.
+Nevertheless, Armenia continues to seek deeper cooperation with the EU, and in 2017 signed an agreement in lieu of an Association Agreement, which will be less far reaching.
+The country remains strongly dependent on Russia in terms of energy supply and security, which is the main obstacle for further integration with the West.
+Russia's military presence is very important because of the Nagorno-Karabakh conflict between Armenia and Azerbaijan which has been ongoing for some extent since the last 1980s with not much outlook to settle a peace agreement.

 Want to get notified by mail when Armenia gets updated?